 During the 2018-19 year, state supported enrollments declined below target for the first time in recent history.
 That trend continued into early FY 2020, with an especially large drop in enrollments as all classes were pushed online as the campus was closed for spring quarter in response to COVID 19.
+In FY 2021, enrollment issues remained a challenge, especially with the implementation of the PeopleSoft ERP system known as ctcLink in February 2021.

 Highline College is located in a community rich in cultural diversity and our student body is a reflection of that population.
 The College is active in providing service to adults seeking basic education and English as a second language classes, which do not lend themselves well to online education.
 Between the new format and the political unrest that continues to dominate the news, there has been a significant decline in our Basic Education for Adults (BEdA) enrollments.
 While these classes are waivered so this population does not pay tuition, they factor heavily into the allocation model used to distribute funding to the College.